TawfiqAbubaker/EasyLayers/README.md

 # Description

-Easylayers is an After Effects plugin I made and sold 1000+ copies of since late 2020.
+Easylayers is an After Effects plugin I coded.
+It sold 1000+ copies since early 2021.
 The plugin lets you:
-- Create Adjustment layers trimmed to the clip's length
+- Create personalisable Adjustment layers trimmed to the clip's length.
 - Create 2d and 3d nulls, trimmed to the clips selected with the relevant keyframes placed.
+- Add solids, trimmed to the clip's length.
 - Twixtor button which reduces the time needed to apply **Twixtor** to a clip from about 3 minutes per clip to  30 seconds, reducing the process time by 80% on average.

 # Background